gromacs/gromacs/docs/doxygen/lib/simd.md

   values, and it could get very complex for higher-level code if all these decisions were exposed.
 Instead, we want to keep integers 32-bit since all algorithms anyway need to work in single precision (w.
 32-bit ints).
-- IBM QPX uses 4-wide SIMD both for single and double precision.
-Integer support is highly limited, and the storage format means QPX does not use x86-style all-ones masks (which have different widths in single/double) but it uses the sign bit to denote the _false_ value.
-In particular, this means we cannot use the bit contents for any fancy mask operations.
 - AVX1 only supports 4-wide 128-bit integer SIMD arithmetics, but the integer
   _conversions_ can still be done 8-wide which corresponds to the single precision floating-point width.
 Similarly, with AVX1 conversions between